Natural History Museum dinosaur Hope

 • Forest Hill

 What is it?
-An eccentric south-London anthropological museum, with an aquarium, a Victorian conservatory and extensive grounds offering great views of London.
-The Natural History Gallery is dominated by an ancient walrus (overstuffed by Victorian taxidermists, who thought they ought to get the wrinkles out of the animal’s skin).
+An eccentric anthropological museum, with an aquarium, a Victorian conservatory and extensive grounds offering great views of London.
+The Natural History Gallery (closed for refurbishment until 2026) is dominated by an ancient walrus, overstuffed by Victorian taxidermists who thought they ought to get the wrinkles out of the animal’s skin.
 There’s also a permanent gallery dedicated to African, Afro-Caribbean and Brazilian art and a collection of around 1,600 musical instruments.
-There are loads of activities for families on offer, including a nature trail, weekend workshops and a hands-on base where children can touch museum objects.
+There are loads of activities for families on offer, including a nature trail and weekend workshops.

 Why go?
 The Horniman is a rite of passage for south-London families.
 It’s a lovely, manageable size, has a wildly diverse collection and its setting is beautiful.